Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 Pros

-• Three useful barrels cover waves, curls, and ringlets
+• Three versatile barrels cover waves, curls, and ringlets

-• Fast heat with a readable digital display
+• Fast heat with an easy-to-read digital display

-• Dual voltage, auto shut-off, glove, and pouch for safer travel
+• Dual voltage, auto shut-off, glove, and pouch make it travel-friendly

 Cons

-• Swapping barrels takes a few extra seconds mid-style
+• Swapping barrels adds a little time mid-style

 We may earn a small referral fee